UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 Over (139.5)

 UConn is 20-9-0 against the spread this season compared to Arkansas' 15-18-0 ATS record.
-A total of 18 out of the Huskies' games this season have gone over the point total, and 15 of the Razorbacks' games have gone over.
+In terms of hitting the over, games involving the Huskies are 18-11-0 and the Razorbacks are 15-18-0.
 The two teams combine to score 152.8 points per game, 13.3 more points than this matchup's total.
-In the past 10 contests, UConn is 9-1 against the spread and 8-2 overall while Arkansas has gone 5-5 against the spread and 5-5 overall.
+Over the last 10 contests, UConn is 9-1 against the spread and 8-2 overall while Arkansas has gone 5-5 against the spread and 5-5 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.